Allama Iqbal on Ibn Taymiyah, Shah Wali ullah and Muhammad ibn Abdul Wahhab.

 We are, however, not concerned with the political career of this movement which was terminated by the armies of Mohammad Ali Pasha.
 The essential thing to note is the spirit of freedom manifested in it: though inwardly this movement, too, is conservative in its own fashion.
 While it rises in revolt against the finality of schools, and vigorously asserts the right of private judgement, its vision of the past is wholly uncritical, and in matters of law IT MAINLY FALLS BACK ON THE TRADITIONS OF THE PROPHET”.

-[The Reconstruction of Religious Thought in Islam by Allama Iqbal page 109] 3.
-Iqbal on Shah Wali Ullah dehalwi, who was sword against shirk in Indo-Pak.
+3. Iqbal on Shah Wali Ullah dehalwi, who was sword against shirk in Indo-Pak.

 a) It is mentioned in the notes of his book “The Reconstruction of Religious Thought in Islam by Allama Iqbal page 129, note no. 47 :